 All businesses are required to pay federal and state income taxes.
 Each business must file income tax returns with both agencies.
-For more information, visit www. irs.gov and etax.dor.ga.gov.
 In addition, businesses may be required to make estimated payments on a quarterly basis.
 The specific requirements will vary depending on the legal form of the business.